 Figure Legends

 Figure 1.
-Effect of the significant factors from the GLMM conducted on the probability of fertilisation with a 95% confidence interval – (a) Copper, (b) Salinity, (c) Sediment, (d) Phosphorus.
+Effect of the significant factors from the GLMM conducted on the probability of fertilisation with a 95% confidence interval – (a) Copper, (b) Salinity, (c) Sediment, (d) Phosphate.

 Figure 2.
 Effect of the significant factors from the GLMM conducted on the probability of survivorship with a 95% confidence interval – (a) Copper, (b) Lead, (c) Temperature, (d) Salinity.